CrociDB/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code

-These are my solutions for the AoC 2022.
-I might use different languages for every problem.
+Those are my solutions for the Advent of Code.
+Currently only 2022 and 2023 editions.